costa-tech/OOP-CW/README.md

-Real-Time Ticketing System

-Overview

-The Real-Time Ticketing System is a Java-based simulation designed to manage ticket distribution and customer retrieval in real time.
-It features configurable parameters for ticket release and retrieval rates, ticket pool capacity, and total tickets.
-The system provides a menu-driven interface for configuration, logging, and monitoring.

-Features
+# README

+## Introduction
+This Real-Time Ticketing System simulates a ticket distribution mechanism where tickets are added to a pool by a vendor and retrieved by customers.
+It is designed with the following features:
+- Configurable parameters such as the total number of tickets, ticket release rate, and customer retrieval rate.
+- Logging system to record activities.
-Configuration Management: Save and load system configurations in JSON and text formats.
+- Persistent storage of configurations in both JSON and text formats.

-Real-Time Simulation: Simulate ticket release and retrieval with adjustable rates.

-Logging: Log all significant events, including configuration changes, ticket transactions, and system status.

-Status Monitoring: Display the current status of the ticket pool and processed tickets.

-Graceful Shutdown: Automatically save the configuration and terminate processes when the system shuts down.

-Components

-Configuration: Manages system parameters, file storage, and logging.

-TicketPool: Represents the shared pool of tickets, with synchronized methods for adding and retrieving tickets.

-Vendor: Simulates the ticket release process.

-Customer: Simulates ticket retrieval by customers.

-RealTimeTicketingSystem: Main class that orchestrates the simulation and provides a user interface.
+The system provides a real-time view of ticket availability, processed tickets, and system status.

+## Setup Instructions

-Prerequisites
+### Prerequisites
+To run this application, ensure the following requirements are met:
+1. **Java Development Kit (JDK)**

-Java Development Kit (JDK) 8 or later
+   - Version: 8 or higher

-Gson library for JSON handling (download from Maven)

-Setup
+2. **External Libraries**
+   - Gson library (to handle JSON operations).
+Download and include the Gson library in your project.

+### Steps to Build and Run the Application
+1. **Clone or Download the Project**
-Clone the repository or download the source code.
+   - Clone the repository or download the source code as a ZIP file and extract it.

+2. **Set Up the Environment**
+   - Ensure that the Gson library is included in the classpath.
+For example:
-Add the Gson library to your classpath.
+     - Add the Gson JAR file to your IDE's project library.

-Compile the Java files:
+     - Use the command: `javac -cp .:gson-<version>.jar RealTimeTicketingSystem.java` (on Linux/Mac) or `javac -cp .;gson-<version>.jar RealTimeTicketingSystem.java` (on Windows).

+3. **Compile the Application**
+   - Open a terminal or command prompt.
+   - Navigate to the directory containing the source files.
+   - Run the command:
+     ```
      javac -cp gson-<version>.jar *.java

-Run the main program:

-java -cp .:gson-<version>.jar RealTimeTicketingSystem

-Usage

-Main Menu

-Configure System:

-Enter parameters such as total tickets, pool capacity, ticket release rate, and customer retrieval rate.

-Choose to load an existing configuration if available.

-Starts the system simulation automatically after configuration.

-Exit:

-Terminates the program gracefully, saving the configuration and stopping all threads.

-Simulation

-Press Enter at any time during the simulation to stop the system.

-The simulation threads manage ticket release and retrieval independently while displaying the current status.

-Logs

-All significant events are logged in system_logs.txt.

-System logs are stored in system.log for debugging purposes.

-Files

-settings.txt: Stores the current configuration in a human-readable format.

-Configuration.json: Stores the configuration in JSON format.

-system_logs.txt: Contains event logs.

-system.log: Detailed logs for debugging.

-Extending the System

-Adding Features

-Implement new classes or modify existing ones to include additional functionality (e.g., dynamic rate adjustment).

-Update the Configuration class to handle new parameters.

-Improving Logging

-Enhance log messages to include more detailed context or use structured formats (e.g., JSON).

-Troubleshooting

-Issue: Log files are not created.

-Solution: Ensure the program has write permissions to the directory.

-Issue: Simulation threads not terminating.

-Solution: Press Enter to stop the simulation or ensure proper thread management in the code.

-Issue: Missing Gson library.

-Solution: Download the library and add it to the classpath.

-License

-This project is open-source and licensed under the MIT License.
+     ```

+4. **Run the Application**
+   - Execute the program with:
+     ```
+     java -cp gson-<version>.jar;.
+RealTimeTicketingSystem
+     ```

+## Usage Instructions

+### Configuring and Starting the System
+1. **Main Menu**
+   - Upon running the application, the main menu is displayed with the following options:
+     - `1.
+Configure System`: Configure and start the ticketing system.
+     - `2.
+Exit`: Exit the application.

+2. **Configuration Steps**
+   - If a saved configuration is found, the program will ask if you want to use it.
+Otherwise, input the following parameters:
+     - Total number of tickets.
+     - Maximum ticket pool capacity (must not exceed the total number of tickets).
+     - Ticket release rate (tickets per second).
+     - Customer retrieval rate (tickets per second).

+3. **Automatic Start**
+   - Once configured, the system starts automatically, with a vendor thread adding tickets to the pool and a customer thread retrieving tickets.

+4. **Stop the System**
+   - Press `Enter` at any time to stop the simulation.

+### Logs and Configuration Files
+- **Log File** (`system_logs.txt`): Contains event logs, such as tickets being added, retrieved, and system status updates.
+- **Configuration Files**:
+  - `Configuration.json`: Stores the system configuration in JSON format.
+  - `settings.txt`: Stores a readable version of the system configuration.

+### Clearing Logs
+- Logs can be cleared by using the `clearLogs()` method in the `Configuration` class or manually deleting the `system_logs.txt` file.

+### Reading Logs
+- Use the `readLogs()` method to retrieve and print log content in the console.

+### Extending the System
+- Developers can add additional features or modify the existing system by extending classes such as `Customer`, `Vendor`, or adding new functionality to `RealTimeTicketingSystem`.